CLTPayne/chess-game/README.md

 1. `kingValidMoves` - 34 statements // 11 linearly independent paths
 2. `queenValidMoves` - 25 statements // 7 linearly independent paths
 3. `bishopValidMoves` - 19 statements // 7 linearly independent paths

+Refactor #1:

+-   Reduce verbose repetative statements in `kingValidMoves`
+-   Look for the same logic being repeated with small variation - extract this into another function.
+-   Identify helper functions that could be relevant to other valid moves functions
+-   What is causing so many linearly independent paths?
+Could this be reduced?

 ### GitHub Pages